MassTransit/MassTransit/.github/ISSUE_TEMPLATE.md

   Please fill in all the relevant fields.
 -->

-1. Operating system:
+1. Dotnet version:
-2. Visual Studio version:
+2. Operating system:
-3. Dotnet version:
+3. IDE (Rider, VS Code, Visual Studio):

 ### Steps to Reproduce